 Thanks to companies like Google, it’s become hip for businesses to make their headquarters a veritable playground.
-But while game rooms, indoor dog parks and on-site spas are “fun”, they may not be the most effective means of employee engagement.
+But while game rooms, indoor dog parks and on-site spas are “fun”, they may not be the most effective means of employee engagement in the workplace.

 Employee engagement and fun go hand-in-hand; employees consider a workplace fun if they’re engaged in what they’re doing.
 So naturally if you focus on increasing employee engagement, “fun” will be a byproduct.